The factory Of The Future With Robotics Automation.

 Robot automation is now spreading to other sectors including agricultural and hospitality and because Robots are becoming cheaper, have more autonomy and are hugely more flexible, insiders predict Robot Automation will continue to penetrate more sectors.

-We know the global economy is in desperate need of new technologies and whilst Robotics are already driving increased productivity, we also know that investment in Robots contributed to 10 per cent of GDP growth per capita in organization for economic cooperation and development countries from 1993 to 2016.
+While talking about the Robotics Automation, We know the global economy is in desperate need of new technologies and whilst Robotics are already driving increased productivity, we also know that investment in Robots contributed to 10 per cent of GDP growth per capita in organization for economic cooperation and development countries from 1993 to 2016.

 As Robots and other autonomous systems continue to improve at the rate they are, their impact on productivity will be huge.
 We know that some Countries lead the way when it comes to the implementation of Robotics whilst others lag considerably behind.
 We don’t have a definitive answer to why this is but we know that wage levels are not the only factor.